hsf-training/analysis-essentials/git/09-conflict.md

 teaching: 15
 exercises: 0
 questions:
-- "What do I do when my changes conflict with someone else's?"
+- What do I do when my changes conflict with someone else's?
 ---
 # Conflicts

 {% objectives "Learning Objectives" %}
-- "Explain what conflicts are and when they can occur."
+- Explain what conflicts are and when they can occur.
-- "Resolve conflicts resulting from a merge."
+- Resolve conflicts resulting from a merge.
 {% endobjectives %}

 As soon as people can work in parallel, it's likely someone's going to step on someone